History and Origins of the Steiner Analysis

 Steiner's Compromise Concept

-Steiner himself introduced the concept of acceptable compromises — recognising that a patient presenting with ANB of 6° cannot always be treated to an ANB of 2°.
+Steiner himself introduced the concept of acceptable compromises2 — recognising that a patient presenting with ANB of 6° cannot always be treated to an ANB of 2°.
 He developed tables of acceptable incisor positions corresponding to each ANB value, allowing the clinician to plan a realistic tooth position outcome given a non-ideal skeletal base.
 BCeph's Steiner report displays both the normative value and the patient's actual deviation, giving the clinician the data needed to apply this reasoning directly.

 Limitations and When to Supplement Steiner Analysis